BD2KGenomics/cgcloud/spark/README.rst

   node cluster takes just as long as setting up a 10 node cluster (2-3 min, as opposed to 45min with ``spark-ec2``).
 This is made possible by baking all required software into a single AMI.
-All slave nodes boot up concurrently and autonomously in just a few minutes.
+All slave nodes boot up concurrently and join the cluster autonomously in just a few minutes.

 * Unlike with ``spark-ec2``, the cluster can be stopped and started via the EC2 API or the EC2 console, without involvement of cgcloud.